 |A padded collar can prevent blisters in ankle and tongue areas.||A lightweight shoe may not be suitable for all environments.|

 |A walking shoe can help seniors stay active.||Some shoes don't accommodate custom orthotics.|

 The ideal footwear to prevent falls for the elderly must have low heels and firm grippy soles.
 They should also be the right size and width for the feet with enough cushioning to prevent discomfort.
-Velcro straps can provide added security, while shoes that accommodate custom orthotics can also cater to the unique demands of seniors.
+Velcro straps can provide added security, while shoes that accommodate custom orthotics can also cater to the unique needs of seniors.

 Overall, the best shoes for elders with balance problems are the Dansko Women's Kane Mules and the Sketchers Men's Go Walk Shoe.
 This is because they provide maximum comfort and durability while being easy to put on and take off, which can be useful for seniors with mobility problems.